Cooking in The Keys

 • Do not freeze.

 The Best Seasoning for Peel and Eat Shrimp I highly recommend a local Key West product, Southernmost Blend, from Key West Spice Company.
-You can get Key West Spice Company Southernmost Blend in Florida at Publix, Winn Dixie, and many Florida Keys gift shops.
-If you're not in The Keys, you can pick it up at on their website.
+You can get Key West Spice Co.'s Southernmost Blend in Florida at Publix, Winn Dixie, and many Florida Keys gift shops.

 Nutrition